 Every GPS system comes with a dashboard packed with data, but for grassroots coaches, the best approach is to focus on the metrics that offer the most bang for your buck.
 It's easy to get lost in dozens of different data points, but mastering just a few core ones can provide immediate, practical value.

-Here are three fundamental metrics and how to actually use them:
+Here are three fundamental metrics and how to use them:

 - Max Speed: This one is brilliant for spotting your quickest players and figuring out their best roles.
 A high max speed screams counter-attacking threat or a player who can chase down long balls.
-If you track this over a season, you can also spot fitness gains or, more importantly, a potential drop-off that could signal fatigue.
+If you track this over a season, you can also spot fitness gains or a potential drop-off that could signal fatigue.

 - Total Distance: On its own, total distance doesn't tell you everything, but it provides vital context.
 When you pair it with other data, it helps you build a picture of a player's work rate and endurance.
 You'd expect a central midfielder to cover more ground than a centre-back, and this data confirms whether they're putting in the shift required for their position.